The Big Room

-The Big Room is the second and final studio album by Norwegian pop music duo M2M.
+The Big Room is the second international studio album by Norwegian pop music duo M2M.
 It was released in Asia in November 2001 and in the rest of the world in early 2002.
 It reached No. 16 in Norway and No. 61 in Australia.
 Two singles were released worldwide from the album, "Everything", which peaked at No. 6 in Norway and No. 27 in Australia, and "What You Do About Me", which reached No. 46 in Australia.

 To promote the album M2M appeared on an episode of the series Dawson's Creek and were selected as the opening act for Jewel's This Way US tour.
 Despite critical acclaim, sales of The Big Room were considerably lower than their previous album, Shades of Purple, which Verdens Gang attributed to a lacklustre marketing effort by Atlantic Records.
 Citing disappointing sales, Atlantic chose to replace M2M as Jewel's opening act halfway through the tour, after which they returned to Norway and disbanded.